S. 4213: Data Center Water and Energy Transparency Act of 2026

 Large data center operators

-Operators of facilities with peak demand of not less than 25 megawatts would face annual reporting duties, including monthly energy and water figures, water source information, behind-the-meter generation details, and 5-calendar-year projections.
+Operators of facilities at 25 megawatts or more would take on annual reporting duties — monthly energy and water figures, water sources, on-site generation details, and five-year projections.

 Companies building or expanding major facilities

-Anyone constructing or expanding a data center that will meet the 25 megawatt threshold would have to report projected energy and water use and efficiency proposals for the first 5 calendar years after opening or completion, before the facility has a long operating history.
+Anyone constructing or expanding a data center that will reach 25 megawatts would have to report projected energy and water use, plus efficiency proposals, for the first five years — before the facility has any operating track record.

-If a State does not create a reporting program, operators in that State would report directly to federal officials instead.
-That could reduce State control over how data is gathered and used.
+If a state doesn't set up its own reporting program, operators there would report directly to federal officials, which shifts control over how the data is gathered away from the state.

 Operators filing federal reports

-Companies that submit reports directly to federal agencies could face a negligent-violation penalty of $20,000 per day under section 3(a)(2) or 3(b)(2), with inflation adjustments every 3 years.
-They may also be charged federal fees to cover the cost of administering the law.
+Companies that report straight to federal agencies face the $20,000-a-day negligent-violation penalty, adjusted for inflation every three years.
+They can also be charged federal fees to cover the cost of administering the law.

 S4213 Legislative Journey